ambroseikpele/afrimarket/docs/index.md

 ```

 ## Usage
 Afrimaket provides multiple methods to help you access information about the stock you want.
+You can find a list of the methods supported in Afrimarket on the [methods page](./methods.md).
 Using Afrimaeket means you call these methods for your use case.
-Here's a simple example to get the current price of the Access Bank PLC in Botswana
+Here's a simple example to get the current price of the Access Bank PLC in Botswana:

 ```Python
 import afrimarket as afm # import module